Docker vs. Vagrant

 By Yong Fu, OCI Software Engineer

-Modern distributed applications development often faces two problems: 1) inconsistency of development environments because of multiple versions of operating systems and packages; 2) services and discrepancies between development and test/deployment environments.
 Virtualization technology, such as virtual machines (VMs) and containers, can handle these problems effectively, but they are often difficult to use in real-world development processes due to the lack of appropriate tools for developers.
-In this article, we briefly introduce Vagrant and Docker, VM and container management tools, with a focus on their concepts and workflow.
-By comparing major features of both technologies, we advocate for combining both technologies, as opposed to using them exclusively.
-Also we’ll use two real-world examples to demonstrate how to integrate both technologies to build a better development environment.
+In this article, we briefly introduce VM and container management tools, Vagrant and Docker, with a focus on their concepts and workflow.
+By comparing major features of both technologies, we advocate for combining them, as opposed to using one or the other exclusively.
+We’ll use two real-world examples to demonstrate how to integrate both technologies to build a better development environment.

 The Docker project is created by Solomon Hykes in dotCloud (now docker.io) and released as an open source project in March 2013.
 The goal of the Docker project, as stated by Solomon Hykes, is “[t]o build the ‘button’ that enables any application to be built and deployed on any server, anywhere“.
 Docker has been widely accepted since its public release, especially in the DevOps community.
 Docker follows the paradigm shift in virtualization technology in recent years.
 Ten years ago, most virtualized applications were thought to have a long life, and they were to be carefully maintained throughout their life cycle.
 Along those lines, for the sake of efficiency, stacks of applications were packed within a virtualized machine.
 You see this where both web servers and database servers run in one (1) virtual machine.